davidosomething/dotfiles/README.md

 1. After symlinking, **start zsh or restart the shell** -- e.g. run `exec zsh`.
    (If zsh is not available, consider installing it with the system package manager.
 It is default on mac os.)
    This will trigger `zinit` to install.
-   Once `mise` is installed via `zinit` you may see warnings about npm dependencies.
+   Once `mise` is installed via `zinit` you may see warnings about npm dependencies and env vars not defined.
+   - Define the env vars using a `zshrc` in `$LDOTDIR` or a local mise config or unversioned `~/.config/mise/conf.d/*.toml` file with `[env]` section.
+   - You should also generate SSH keys using `sshkeygen` if you do not already have them.

 1. `mise trust && mise install` to install mise-managed tools.